-Pupil Premium funding, which is allocated for pupils with free school meals, may also be used to support pupils with special needs.
+Pupil Premium funding, which is allocated for pupils with free school meals, may also be used to support pupils if they have special needs.

 7. How is the decision made about what type and how much support my child will receive?